Choosing the right food is one of the most difficult parts of owning a German Shepherd, or any dog for that matter.

 These cuts of meat are comparable to what we would see at the grocery store, and thus they have a considerable amount of liquid in them which increases their weight.

-Therefore, a food with chicken as the first ingredient may actually have less chicken in it than a food with chicken meat as the second or third ingredient.
+Therefore, a food with chicken as the first ingredient may actually have less chicken in it than a food with chicken meal as the second or third ingredient.

 Lastly, ingredient lists tell us nothing about the quality of the ingredients.